Bohr Model of Atomic Structure

 Single Phase Power Equation for RC Circuit

-We know that current in pure capacitance leads voltage and in pure ohmic resistance it is in phase.
+We know that electric current in pure capacitance leads voltage and in pure ohmic resistance it is in phase.
 Thus net current leads voltage by angle of Φ in RC circuit.
 If V = Vmsinωt and I will be Imsin(ωt + Φ).